rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 =====================================
 You can configure this filter to use an Atom Feed for cache expiration.
 This configuration blocks malicious users from accessing the origin service by repeatedly checking the Cloud Feed from the authentication service.
-To set up this filter to use Cloud Feeds for cache expiration, you will need to enable the <<../services/atom-feed-consumption.adoc#, Atom Feed Consumption service>> in the <<../architecture/system-model.adoc#, System model>>, configure the <<../services/atom-feed-consumption.adoc#, Atom Feed Consumption service>>, and configure this filter with which feeds to listen to.
+To set up this filter to use Cloud Feeds for cache expiration, you will need to enable the :doc:`../services/atom-feed-consumption` in the :doc:`../architecture/system-model`, configure the :doc:`../services/atom-feed-consumption`, and configure this filter with which feeds to listen to.

 .. note::

   The Rackspace infrastructure uses Cloud Feeds (formerly Atom Hopper) to notify services of events.
   This is not default OpenStack behavior, and may require additional services for use.
-  A list of Rackspace Cloud Feeds endpoints for Identity Events can be found at https://one.rackspace.com/display/auth/Identity+Endpoints#IdentityEndpoints-EndpointsConsumed[the internal Rackspace Wiki page linked here].
+  A list of Rackspace Cloud Feeds endpoints for Identity Events can be found at `the internal Rackspace Wiki page linked here <https://one.rackspace.com/display/auth/Identity+Endpoints#IdentityEndpoints-EndpointsConsumed>`_.

 .. code-block:: xml
   :caption: keystone-v2.cfg.xml